Athaodam/Adventures-with-Ayahuasca/README.md

 <param ve-image
        url="https://ids.lib.harvard.edu/ids/iiif/445472636/full/full/0/default.jpg"
-       label="En route to the deep Amazon via the Napo River in Geografía del Ecuador" description="tba"
+       label="Uknown artist.
+En route to the deep Amazon via the Napo River in Manuel Villavicencio's Geografía de la República del Ecuador (1858)" description="These two engravings show typical landscapes of field work in nineteenth-century travels and exploration.
+These images make it clear that those doing most part of field work were not the travellers or botanists themselves." attribution="Courtesy of Dumbarton Oaks Research Library, call number: RARE F3714.V54 1858" license="Public Domain"
-       attribution="Courtesy of Dumbarton Oaks Research Library, call number:" license="Public Domain"
+       fit="contain"
-       fit="contain"> <!--I really like this engraving but I'm not sure how well it connects to the text-->
+       ref="1">

  <param ve-image
         url="https://www.biodiversitylibrary.org/pageimage/47391371"
-        label="Spruce's translation and summary of Villavicencio's description of ayahuasca consumption and rituals (ca. 1854)" description="tba"
+        label="Excerpt of Spruce's translation and summary of Villavicencio's description of ayahuasca consumption and rituals (ca. 1854)" description="This page can be found in Spruce's Notes of a Botanist...,chapter 25, vol 2." attribution="Courtesy of Biodiversity Heritage Library"
-        attribution="Courtesy of Biodiversity Heritage Library"
+        license="Public Domain"
-        license="Public Domain">
+        ref="2">

 <param ve-image
        url="https://ids.lib.harvard.edu/ids/iiif/445472673/full/full/0/default.jpg"
-       label="Villavicencio's personal account of ayahuasca consumption published in 1858" description="tba"
+       label="Villavicencio's personal account of ayahuasca consumption published in Geografía de la República del Ecuador, 1858" description="This is the original text in Spanish that Spruce used to expand his essat on caapi and ayahuasca.
+This excerpt includes an ethnobotanical note on guayusa which was omitted in Spruce's essay." attribution="Courtesy of Dumbarton Oaks Research Library, call number: RARE F3714.V54 1858" license="Public Domain"
-       attribution="Courtesy of Dumbarton Oaks Research Library, call number: RARE F3714.V54 1858" license="Public Domain">
+       ref="3">

 Spruce’s work ultimately shaped twentieth century ethnobotanical interests.
 The famous ethnobotanist Richard Evans Schultes was inspired by _Notes of a Botanist..._ and decidedly followed Spruce’s steps into the Amazon during the 1940s.[^ref28] Schultes lauded the naming of the ayahuasca vine as Spruce’s greatest “discovery” but regretted that the Victorian botanist wasn’t able to experience ayahuasca on his own.[^ref29] It was years after Schultes returned to Harvard and mentioned ayahuasca to a fellow undergraduate, famed novelist William Burroughs, that personal accounts and autoethnographies under the influence of ayahuasca would become popular beginning with Burroughs’ epistolary Colombian odyssey to experience the brew, _The Yage Letters_.[^ref30]
 <param ve-entity eid="Q1124975"><!--Richard Evans Schultes-->